 Transport mileage savings

 on district council collections.
-That’s more than four times around the world.
+That’s more than four and a half times around the world.

-on residual waste from Household Recycling Centres, the equivalent of a return trip from London to Mexico.
+on residual waste from Household Recycling Centres, the equivalent of a return trip from London to Hong Kong.

 on Shredded Bulky waste.
-That’s the same as travelling from London to Mexico.
+That’s the same as travelling from London to Jakarta.

 FCC has awarded a contract for the haulage of residual waste from High Heavens WTS to Greatmoor EfW to Fred Sherwood & Sons Limited.
 FCC Buckinghamshire has built a good working relationship with Fred Sherwood & Sons providing confidence that a robust service delivery could be achieved.